-The Part II project is assessed by means of a thesis which is submitted to the Examiners, who will also take into account a written report from the candidate's supervisor.
+The Part II project is assessed by means of a thesis which is submitted online to the Examiners, who will also take into account a written report from the candidate's supervisor.
 The marking criteria are published in the Part II Course Handbook.

-The Supervisor's report is divided into Parts A & B: Part A provides simple factual information that is of significance to the examiners, such as availability of equipment, and is seen by the two markers before they read and assess the thesis.
+The Supervisor's report is divided into Parts A & B: Part A provides simple factual information that is of significance to the examiners, such as availability of equipment and the impact on the project of the COVID-19 pandemic, and is seen by the two markers before they read and assess the thesis.
 Part A does not include personal mitigating circumstances which, subject to guidance from the Proctors, normally are considered only in discussion with all Part II examiners thus ensuring equitable treatment of all candidates with mitigating circumstances.
 Part B of the supervisor's report provides her/his opinion of the candidate's engagement with the project and covers matters such as initiative and independence; it is not seen by the examiners until the discussion held after the viva.